danotice/ASP-Sudoku/README.md

 - Python scripts for each of the 4 algorithms used to solve the puzzles.
 - Feature and performance data for 1000 Sudoku puzzles (further described in Data folder).
 - Jupyter notebooks to generate the results discussed in the conference paper.

+[1] Notice, D., Kheiri, A., Pavlidis, N.G.: (in press) The algorithm selection problem for solving Sudoku with metaheuristics, in 2023 IEEE Congress on Evolutionary Computation.
+2023.